dlamas685/journeys-api/README.md

 ## Swagger

 The app has a swagger documentation.
-To access the documentation, go to the following URL: http://localhost:3001/api
+To access the documentation, go to the following URL: http://localhost:3001/docs

 > [!NOTE]
 > The port can be different.
 Check the **.env** file.

 ## Prisma CLI

-After setup `.env` with database conections
+After setup `.env` with database connections

-* For update the types and reflect the schema changes
+- For update the types and reflect the schema changes
   ```
     npx prisma generate
   ```
-* For sync all migrations run
+- For sync all migrations run
   ```
     npx prisma migrate deploy
   ```